 Short-term health insurance is an affordable health insurance option for those who do not need comprehensive major medical coverage.
 Short-term health plans can appeal to people who are self-employed or need temporary insurance for three months to three years (depending on state law).
 Limited coverages and narrowed benefit maximums can result in lower premiums.

 Short-term health insurance plans offered by Vera do not cover pre-existing medical conditions.
-If you have a pre-existing condition, then an ACA-compliant major medical plan would be a better option for you.
+If you have a pre-existing condition, then a comprehensive major medical plan would be a better option for you.
 For a full list of what we do and do not cover, please see our plan limitations and exclusions.
 Make sure to check your policy carefully so that you are aware of limitations regarding coverage for pre-existing conditions or health benefits.